ent/ent/doc/website/blog/2022-03-31-ent-hooks-examples.md

 The sync cache will trigger once a dog is updated.

-For injecting the dependency in ent we follow [injecting external dependencies](https://entgo.io/docs/code-gen#external-dependencies) section and update our `entc.go`:
+For injecting the dependency in Ent we will follow the [injecting external dependencies](https://entgo.io/docs/code-gen#external-dependencies) section and update our `entc.go`:

 ```go title="ent/entc.go"